Due to Kubernetes ConfigMap

 Your private key is the value between

-Copy the value of your private key and save it in a trusted, secure location, like a password manager or cloud secret storage service.
+BEGIN RSA PRIVATE KEYandEND RSA PRIVATE KEY. - Copy the value of your private key and save it in a trusted, secure location, like a password manager or cloud secret storage service.

 Restore a private key

-To restore a private key that you previously backed up:
+To restore a private key that you previously backed up:-

 In kubectl, run the following command to encode your key: